randydu/django-urlman/README.md

 URL manager for Django
 ======================

-Django is powerful, we want it to be as simple as possible to use without sacrificing flexibility.
+Django is powerful, we want it to be as simple as possible without sacrificing flexibility.

 Usage
 ------

-In project's urls.py:
+Assume the django project is named 'mysite', in the project's url-config file (mysite/urls.py):

 ```python